ceu-lang/pico-ceu/examples/race/README.md

 emit GRAPHICS_SET_SCALE(1.0, 1.0);
 ```

 The ```GRAPHICS_SET_SCALE``` receives as parameters the new horizontal and vertical scale.
-On line 9, we double the horizontal scale, producing a horizontal stretch effect.
-On line 12, we do a similar thing, but decreasing the vertical scale, what produces a vertical stretch effect.
+At line 9, we double the horizontal scale, producing a horizontal stretch effect.
+At line 12, we do a similar thing, but decreasing the vertical scale, what produces a vertical stretch effect.

 ![](images/gameover-3.png)